lambdaclass/concrete/docs/bugs/060_contracts_outside_proof_fingerprint.md

 ## Candidate fix

-Include requires/ensures/invariants and the selected spec/theorem identity in R-0004's `ProofSubjectDigest`.
-A proof is a proof OF a statement; changing the statement must invalidate it exactly as changing the code does.
+Include requires/ensures/invariants plus the normalized selected specification and claim scope/coverage in R-0004's `ProofSubjectDigest`.
+A proof is a proof OF a statement; changing the statement must invalidate the subject exactly as changing the code does.
+Bind theorem identity and theorem-artifact digest in the separate `ProofEvidenceReceipt`: changing the evidence requires replay against the same subject, but does not redefine the subject itself.

 Regression: the `28 -> 999` edit above stales; swapping the `#[proof_by]` theorem
-stales; swapping the `#[spec]` stales; reformatting a contract without changing its meaning does not.
+invalidates the receipt and requires replay; swapping the `#[spec]` stales the subject; reformatting a contract without changing its meaning does not.
 A mutation that omits contracts from the digest must be killed.